javeria-kamran/pre-built-counties_API/README.md

 Apollo sends the order (takes query and send it to graphQL), Pizza place will make the pizza( gql server uses specified country -query- to fetch data of the specified country), Apollo client delievers the pizza( server Bring information about the country on one click)"

+## Why we use Aws-Amplify to fetch data?
+"Amplify could power a feed with real-time updates, user profiles, and friend requests using GraphQL and AWS services.
+In essence, Amplify streamlines GraphQL development on AWS, making it faster and more efficient for developers."

 ## Why GraphQL?
 "Provide more efficient and flexible alternatives to traditional rest APIs"